Updated on August 24, 2022

 Many people who are contemplating a divorce wonder, “How much will it cost to obtain a divorce in Texas?”
 Unfortunately, there is no straightforward answer to that question.
 While the divorce filing fee ranges from $250 to $300, it is difficult to estimate how much your case would cost because the cost of a Texas divorce depends on many factors.

 At The Law Office of Brett H. Pritchard, we understand that paying a lot of money is the last thing you want to do.
 That’s why we are dedicated to helping our clients keep divorce costs down through effective legal representation.
 Speak with a Gatesville divorce attorney to evaluate your unique case and determine how much it would cost to obtain a divorce.

-The average cost of a Texas divorce without children is $15,600, according to a 2020 study by 24/7 Wall St. If you have children, you would have to spend much more to finalize your divorce in Texas.
+The average cost of divorce in Texas without children is $15,600, according to a 2020 study by 24/7 Wall St. If you have children, you would have to spend much more to finalize your divorce in Texas.
 The average cost of a divorce with children is $23,500.
 In terms of the cost of a divorce, Texas ranked the 5th most expensive state.

 However, a divorce is never a one-size-fits-all scenario.
 There are a number of factors that affect the cost of a divorce.
 That’s why it is essential to speak with a lawyer to determine how much a divorce would cost in your particular situation.